By using this site, you agree to the Privacy Policy and Terms of Use.

 Follow US

-Plus233 > Blog > World > Barbados finally sets date to remove 200-year old statue of British slavery sympathizer
+Plus233 - Ghana's No.1 News Hub > Blog > World > Barbados finally sets date to remove 200-year old statue of British slavery sympathizer

 Barbados finally sets date to remove 200-year old statue of British slavery sympathizer